earwig/benkurtovic.com/_drafts/python-object-replacement.md

 Guppy's interface is deceptively simple.
-We begin by calling [`guppy.hpy()`](http://guppy-pe.sourceforge.net/guppy.html#kindnames.guppy.hpy), to expose the Heapy interface, which is the component of Guppy that has the features we want:
+We begin by calling [`guppy.hpy()`](http://guppy-pe.sourceforge.net/guppy.html#kindnames.guppy.hpy), to expose the Heapy interface, which is the component of Guppy with the features we want:

 {% highlight pycon %}